kuzzleio/kuzzle/doc/2/guides/elasticsearch/migrate-project-from-v7-to-v8/index.md

 Once the version is set to 8, Kuzzle will use the Elasticsearch 8 API to communicate with the database.

+### Launch Elasticsearch 8 (dev environnement)

-Next you will have to change the docker-compose.yml file so that it pulls Elasticsearch 8 image with the recommanded confiuration to work with Kuzzle:
+Next you will have to change the docker-compose.yml file so that it pulls Elasticsearch 8 image with the recommanded configuration to work with Kuzzle

+You can replace the original `elasticsearch` section with the following exemple

 ```yaml
  elasticsearch: